 Wayferry interviews references.
 If our research identifies customers not supplied by the vendor, they can be interviewed.

 If the provisionally selected product passes the audit and reference checks, the software selection decision is confirmed.
 You purchase the software knowing exactly how well it will meet your particular needs.

 Phase 4: Post-Purchase

-The implementation project manager uses evaluation data to prepare accurate project estimates and schedules.
+1) The implementation project manager uses evaluation data to prepare realistic project estimates and schedules.